Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Method

-The spectrogram representation of the speech signal is the most commonly used feature set among deep learning models that exploit CNN architectures.
-While the number of frequency bins may vary between studies, the overall approach in calculating and using spectrogram representations are quite similar.
-The spectrogram representation of an utterance is obtained by using Short-time Fourier transform (STFT) (see Equation \ref{eq:stft_1}).
-The symbol $x(t)$ serves as the signal amplitude at a given time $t$. $W(t-\tau)$ is the window function applied over the signal to enforce the time window of the STFT as well as to extract the phase information of the signal. $\omega$ represents the frequency band around which the STFT is performed.
+\textbf{Information Items.} The spectrogram representation of speech signals is a frequently used input among deep learning models that exploit CNN architectures.
+While the number of frequency-bins may vary in different studies, the overall approach in calculating and using spectrogram representations are quite similar.
+The spectrogram representation of an utterance is obtained using Short-time Fourier Transform (STFT) as follows

-After calculating the STFT of the signal for a given frequency bin $\omega$, the squared magnitude of the result is then used as the spectrogram representation (see Equation \ref{eq:stft_2}).
-A typical value used for the time window in speech-related tasks is \textit{25ms}.
-Hence we can drop the variable \textbf{$\tau$} with the default value of \textit{25ms} from the formula to simplify the equation as follows:
+where $x(t)$ serves as the signal amplitude at a given time $t$. $M(t-\tau)$ is a mask function applied over the signal to enforce the time window of the STFT as well as to extract the phase information of the signal. $\omega$ represents the frequency band around which the STFT is performed.
+The calculated STFT values for different frequency bands $\omega$, are then squared over a time window of \textbf{$\tau$}, where the default value is set to 25 \textit{ms}, as follows:

-The final spectrogram of the speech signal is obtained by repeating the process for a select number of frequency bands.
-The selection of frequency bands are given as a hyper-parameter in the form of a set of filters called filter-bank.
-Each value acquired by function $Spec(x(t),\omega_i)$ represents the frequency information of the signal with regards to the filter $\omega_i$ at a given time in a \textit{25ms} time-window.
-Having the frequency bins as the construction blocks of the spectrogram representations, every individual bin can be considered the smallest item carrying information.
-For the FEFA model we utilize the frequency bins as information items to serve as the memory component for the attention mechanism.
+The value of 25 \textit{ms} is selected for $\tau$ through a series of experiments.
+Values lower than 25 \textit{ms} are observed to degrade the performance of DNN models.
+This may be due to the limited range of frequencies that can be extracted from such small window sizes.
+For $\tau$ values larger than 25 \textit{ms}, no noticeable improvement is observed in the performance of DNN models, however, the computational load rises exponentially.

-One of the main challenges that prevent attention mechanisms from increasing the granularity of their memory set, is the source of the query.
-In typical attention mechanisms the query is originated from the last hidden layer of the deep learning model.
-The complexity of such a model will increase considerably with regards to improvements in the granularity of the attention mechanism.
-Having spectrograms to serve as the memory component of the attention mechanism, the complexity of the attention mechanism will make the model very hard to train and generalize.
+Finally the spectrogram representation of the speech signal is obtained by repeating this process for a select number of frequency bands.
+The frequency bands are generally selected as a hyper-parameter in the form of a set of filters called filter-bank.
+Each value acquired by function $S'(x(t),\omega_i)$ represents the frequency information of the signal with regards to the frequency band $\omega_i$ at a given time in a 25 \textit{ms} time-window.
+By having the frequency-bins as the construction blocks of the spectrogram representations, every individual bin can be considered the smallest item carrying information, i.e., \textbf{information item}.